jeddobson/tsvdro/README.md

 - - -

-'DRO' is a Data Rich Object (a named borrowed from Katherine Bode) and attached to the commonly used tab-separated value data favored by many scholars working on computational methods in the humanities.
+'DRO' is a Data Rich Object (a named borrowed from Katherine Bode--see "The Equivalence of 'Close' and 'Distant' Reading; Or, Toward a New Object for Data-Rich Literary History." _Modern Language Quarterly_ 78.1 (2017)) and attached to the commonly used tab-separated value data favored by many scholars working on computational methods in the humanities.

 It was inspired by data formats and metadata used in several other fields, including neuroimaging and the [NIfT-T1] (https://nifti.nimh.nih.gov/pub/dist/src/niftilib/nifti1.h) data format.